steltenpower/PowerGists/animation.md

 # NO COPY-PASTE WASTE !

-Those who do use data, often copy-paste it into a document:
+Those who do use data, often copy-paste it into a document, but:
 ![CopyPasteWaste](CopyPasteWaste.png)
 - Some manual copy-paste errors are not just unlikely, but impossible to find, thus fix.
 Similar to typos.
 - The interative thought process resulting in content is not part of the pasting: no version control on the output and where applicable no protocol or source code, let alone properly versioned.
 That's disastrous for REPRODUCIBILITY and for trying, discussing, learning and improving.